KEYSA Players of the Week and team standings - Cranbrook Daily Townsman

-This week the Kootenay East Youth Soccer Association’s Domino’s Pizza Junior Players of the Week were Emily Cain and Reese Niedermayer (pictured above with Coach Ray Morello).
-The Domino’s Pizza Senior Player was Tsega Huska (pictured below with Coach Mike Robinson).
+The Kootenay East Youth Soccer Association Domino’s Pizza Junior Players of the Week were Jude Swinwood and Brooke Niedermayer (pictured above with Coach Rob Niedermayer).

+The Domino’s Pizza Senior Player’s were Avery Drouin (pictured below with Coach Danny Drouin) and Kaiden Thorpe (pictured below with Coach Doug Clarke).

 In the Dairy Queen team standings Team 3 continues to lead in the Junior Division and Team 6 leads in the Senior Division.
 All points are awarded through socially distanced drills and games at New Dawn Place indoor facility.